angelicamacias/bash_scripting_tutorial/ssh/README.md

 Then you don’t need to provide password, directly login and see that now we are within, without asking password.

-## Executing commands on remote server
+## EXECUTING COMMANDS ON REMOTE SERVER

 We are using ssh to execute our commands on remote server, for do it that we have two ways to execute your commands on remote server using **ssh**, and these two ways are applicabrle for you were both password and password les authentication environments.